Easter: Things to Do in Atlanta

 Where: 467 North Highland Ave.
 NE

-Where: 3279 Roswell Road NE
+Where: 374 East Paces Ferry Road NE

 Boone’s

 Little golfers-in-training can snap a picture with everyone’s favorite bunny from noon until 2 p.m. at Boone’s, which overlooks the Bobby Jones Golf Course.
-Families can take to the putting green for an Easter egg hunt at 2 p.m.
+Families can take to the Yates putting green for an Easter egg hunt at 2 p.m.
 Brunch will be served from 11 a.m. to 3 p.m.

 Where: 2205 Northside Drive NW